Reviewed

 As far as I was concerned, the combination of these features produced a

-to investment, to advertising (whew).
-The level of detail doesn't
+to advertising; and profitability to investment (whew).
+The level

-22 cities.
-This is my kind of simulation.
+with full jets, while interconnecting all 22 cities.
+This is my kind

-detailed in some areas (like the aircraft pictures).
-The animations
+in some areas (like the aircraft pictures).
+The animations are a

-are a bit cheesy, but that's okay as well.
-The meat of this genre
+bit cheesy, but that's okay as well.
+The meat of this genre isn't

-isn't graphics, it's realism and fun.
-You'll see a lot of the world map
+graphics, anyway, it's realism and fun.
+You'll see a lot of the world map,

 as it's used to pick routes, display routes, build property, and more.